 The European Foundation for Management Development has over 750 members from academia, business, public service and consultancy across 81 countries.
 Only quality institutions are selected to join EFMD’s forum for research, networking and debate on innovation and best practice in management development.
 The AUT Business School was granted membership in 2004.

 The United Nations initiative – the Principles for Responsible Management Education, aims to inspire and champion responsible management education, research and thought-leadership globally.
 The AUT Business School was accepted into the initiative in 2013, committing to use the PRME Principles as a guiding framework for the school's activities.
+Our progress reports share the steps we take to enhance engagement with ethics, social responsibility and sustainability in business education and management practice.

 Our Bachelor of Business in Accounting and Master of Professional Accounting are accredited by leading professional accounting bodies and will prepare you for a professional accounting qualification from ACCA, CAANZ, CIMA, and CPA Australia.